rduplain/nixd/README.md

-configuration (salt, chef, puppet, ...) and install underlying system packages (.deb, .rpm, ports, pacman, ...), but these do not provide a straightforward solution to *boot your environment* -- to translate the instructions of your preferred developer packages into a reliable, automated task.
+configuration (salt, chef, puppet, ...) and install underlying system packages (.deb, .rpm, ports, pacman, ...), but these do not provide a straightforward solution to *boot your environment* -- to translate the instructions of your preferred developer packages into reliable, automated tasks which are run at the right times.

 You could include a boot task in your build system (make, maven, rake, ...), but the effort is non-trivial to keep the boot task efficient, resilient to